Elizabeth Bentley: Break with the Soviets

 In 1945, Bentley began an affair with a man who she came to suspect was an FBI or Soviet agent sent to spy on her.
 Her Soviet contact suggested that she should emigrate to the Soviet Union, but Bentley feared that she might be executed there.
 In August 1945, Bentley went to the FBI office in New Haven, Connecticut, and met with the agent-in-charge.
 She did not immediately defect; she seemed to be "feeling out" the FBI, and did not begin to tell her full story to the agency until November.
 Bentley's personal situation continued to worsen; she arrived drunk at a September meeting with Anatoly Gorsky, her NKGB controller.
 She became angry with Gorsky, called him and his fellow Russian agents "gangsters", and obliquely threatened to become an FBI informant.
 Bentley soon realized that her tirade might have put her life in danger.
-When Gorsky reported the meeting to Moscow, he said he should "get rid of her".
+Gorsky, when reporting the meeting to Moscow, said he should "get rid of her".

 Moscow advised Gorsky to be patient with Bentley and calm her down.
 A few weeks later, it was learned that Louis Budenz (editor of the CPUSA newspaper and one of Bentley's sources) had become an anti-communist.
 Budenz had not yet revealed his knowledge of espionage activity, but he knew Elizabeth Bentley's name and knew she was a spy.
 Imperiled from multiple directions, Bentley decided to defect and returned to the FBI on November 7, 1945.